or read the essay below.

 second association, a daughter of the first, was formed in Charleston, South

-affiliated with them.
-Some Baptists, however, were not willing to relate to an association
+Some Baptists, however, were not willing to relate to an association for

-for fear that their churches might lose some of their freedom and authority.
-When the
+fear that their churches might lose some of their freedom and authority.

 Then, on May 18, 1814, thirty-three messengers representing Baptists in America met at Philadelphia and formed a national foreign mission society called the General Missionary Convention.
 Meeting only once every three years, this body was sometimes called the Triennial Convention.
 The Convention was organized on the society pattern (that is, organizing a separate society for each Christian ministry), although southern leaders sought for several years to change it into the associational type (that is, one denominational body fostering several different Christian ministries).
 Baptists in America formed a second society in 1824 for tract publication and distribution.
 In 1832, they organized a home mission society.
 Seemingly, these Baptists had permanently united on the society model for Christian work.